omidyaghmazadeh/3D_Print_Designs/3D Print Platform for In Vivo MRI in Mice and Rats/Readme.md

 Parts with finer dimensions are optimized for Form 2 printer from Formlab.
 Adjustment might be needed for other printers.
 The stand.stl and walls.stl might be printed by most printers without issue.

+For any question or concern please contact omid.yaghmazadeh@gmail.com

 The headfixation mechanism was modified based on Mihaly Voroslakos' design available at: https://github.com/misiVoroslakos/3D_printed_designs/tree/main/mouse_treadmill_RF.